 If you’ve decided to make a pit-stop in Waterford, it would be remiss of you not to take the time out the walk along the south-easterly sands of the town of Tramore.
 Its name comes from the Irish “Trá Mór”, literally meaning Big Beach, but what the town lacks in etymological ingenuity it more than makes up for in unadulterated natural beauty.

-Much like the rest of Ireland, Tramore can be wild, wet and windy (a good pair of shoes and a waterproof jacket are a must!), but catch it on a good day and there’s nowhere better.
-Once you’ve gotten sand in places you never before thought was a possibility, warm up with something hot and a slice of cake in the Olive Café, or something more substantial in the Vee Bistro.
+Much like the rest of Ireland, Tramore can be wild, wet and windy (a good pair of shoes and a waterproof jacket are a must!), but catch it on a good day and there’s nowhere better and great if you’re wondering what to see while driving from Dublin to Cork.

 9. Cobh, Co.
 Cork